What is foster and kinship care?

 The role of a foster or kinship carer also involves supporting contact between the child and their family.
 Children and young people in out of home care tell us that continued contact with their families has a positive impact on how they see themselves and their sense of self-value.

-Refer to the Department of Child Safety, Youth and Women webpage for more information https://www.qld.gov.au/community/caring-child/foster-kinship-care-about
+Refer to the Department of Children, Youth Justice and Multicultural Affairs webpage for more information https://www.qld.gov.au/community/caring-child/foster-kinship-care-about